The 5 most common rock climbing injuries and how to avoid them

 As for static stretches, there are a range that you can perform at home without equipment.
 The most important stretches include forearm supination/pronation and the wrist/finger stretch.

-Here are another couple of examples, from this article:
+Here are another couple of examples:

 - Straighten your arm in front of you as much as you can, bend your wrist towards your chest, palm facing you.
 Hold this position for 5 to 10 seconds, or as much as you can handle it.
 This will stretch your extensors.

 - Straighten your arm in front of you, palm facing outward, gently pull the back of your hand towards your chest.
 Hold this position for 5 to 10 seconds.
 This will stretch your flexors.
+If you own a dumbbell, this will give you more options in terms of the number of exercises you can do.

 3. Shoulder injuries